Tuufless/FFXIV-Elemental-Raid-Macros/_ultimates/fru/04_gaia_and_shiva.md

 start another 4-hit *Akh Morn* into *Morn Afah* sequence (where the two bosses have to be within 5% HP of each other).

+Note that if things are looking bad, *Morn Afah* comes from the Usurper of Frost, so the MT can sacrifice themselves and take it away from the party if needed.

 Both bosses will then start casting their respective enrages (*Absolute Zero* and *Memory's End*).